nikolaskaim03-design/loan-portfolio-risk-analysis/README.md

   2. high risk loan exposure
   3. percentage of high risk loans

-These measures were used for KPI cards and charts in the dashboard.
+These three measures were used for KPI cards and charts in the dashboard.
 Power BI helped me turn data into clear visuals.

 ## Key Results and Conclusions